aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

    "enableAmazonProductStreamAction": true
    ```

 - `productApiLocale` in order to start retrieving marketplace information for the Amazon Product stream action we must set a `productApiLocale` value.
 You will need to identify the locale in which your Associates account is registered to.
-For a list of supported locale values, please refer to the following link, https://webservices.amazon.com/paapi5/documentation/common-request-parameters.html#host-and-region.
+For a list of supported locale values, please refer to the [Amazon PAAPI 5 documentation](https://webservices.amazon.com/paapi5/documentation/common-request-parameters.html#host-and-region).

    Associate accounts are registered to particular marketplaces, so attempting to access a locale to which you are not registered for will throw an error.
 Further, setting a locale that is incorrectly spelt, left blank or not supported will attempt to retrieve products from the US marketplace.
 If products are still not showing you can view the logs for further details.